QuTech-Delft/cQASM-spec/docs/language_specification/instructions/measure.md

 Currently, cQASM only supports a measurement statement at the end of the circuit, _i.e._, only comments or additional measurement statements may follow.

-The general form of a measurement statement is as follows:
+The general form of a measurement instruction statement is as follows:

 `measure <qubit-argument:QUBIT>`